Lo and Behold, Reveries of the Connected World

 Lo and Behold, Reveries of the Connected World is a 2016 American documentary film directed by Werner Herzog.
 In it, Herzog ponders the existential impact of such things as the Internet, robotics, artificial intelligence, and the Internet of things on modern human life.
-The leaders in the field of technology who are interviewed in the film include Leonard Kleinrock, Bob Kahn, Ted Nelson, Sebastian Thrun, and Elon Musk.
+The leaders in the field of technology who are interviewed in the film include Leonard Kleinrock, Bob Kahn, Ted Nelson, Sebastian Thrun, Kevin Mitnick, and Elon Musk.
 The film, which was sponsored by the company NetScout, premiered at the 2016 Sundance Film Festival.

 Synopsis

 Beginning his journey at the University of California, Los Angeles, where pioneering work on the development of the Internet took place, Herzog visits the first piece of Internet equipment ever to be installed.
 The film then explores some of the positive and negative impacts the Internet has had on society.
 In a chapter titled "The Dark Side", Herzog interviews the Catsouras family, who have been harassed online since pictures depicting their daughter's corpse were leaked onto the internet.

 As no wireless transmissions are allowed within a 10-mile radius around the Green Bank Telescope in West Virginia, Herzog travels there to interview the local residents.
 He finds a group of people afflicted by an electromagnetism sensitivity condition who claim to have found relief from their symptoms after settling near the telescope.

 Elon Musk and his quest to send humans to Mars are investigated.
 Artificial intelligence is touched upon, and the film considers whether robots might become replacements for human interaction in the future.
 At the end of the film, Herzog asks multiple interviewees: "Can the Internet dream of itself?"